Riff-Technologies/code-checkout/README.md

 ## 📖 Usage Guide

+> Note: we recommend storing your `softwareId` in an environment variable.

-### Analytics Tracking
+### Command Analytics Tracking

+> Note: Analytics are intended to track the usage of your features, not as a replacement for your user-behavior analytics

-Track user actions and commands with ease:
+Track which commands your users are executing with ease:

 ```typescript
 import { logAnalyticsEvent } from "@riff-tech/code-checkout";